creativecreature/sturdyc/README.md

 }
 ```

-and then create an instance of it within our `main` function:
+and then return to our `main` function to create an instance of it and call the
+`Get` method in a loop:

 ```go
 func main() {